GreptimeTeam/helm-charts/charts/greptimedb-etcd/README.md

 # Overview

-This chart bootstraps an etcd cluster on [Kubernetes](http://kubernetes.io) cluster that using for [GreptimDB](../greptimedb/README.md).
+This chart bootstraps an etcd cluster on the [Kubernetes](http://kubernetes.io) cluster used for [GreptimDB](../greptimedb/README.md).

-**Note**: This chart is not production ready, only for testing purpose now.
+**Note**: This chart is not production ready.
+Only for testing purposes now.

 ## How to install